Stabilizability and lower spectral radius for linear switched systems with singular matrices: Lower Bound for the stabilizability radius

-we have $S_{r,A_t} \subseteq S'$, and $S'$ is a spherical segment.
+We have $S_{A_{\sigma,t},r} \subseteq S'$. \end{proof} This $S'$ in Lemma \ref{lm10} is a spherical segment.
 The area of $S'$ can be obtained using the area of spherical caps.
-A formula for area of caps is given by Lemma \ref{lm4}. \begin{lemma} ((1) in \cite{li2010concise})The surface area of the cap of the unit sphere $S^{n-1}$, i.e. $T_n(h)=\{x \in S^{n-1}|x_1 \geq h\}$ with $x_1$ be one of coordinates of $x$, is
+A formula for area of caps is given by Lemma \ref{lm4}. \begin{lemma} ((1) in \cite{li2010concise})The surface area of the cap of the unit sphere $S^{n-1}$, i.e. $T_n(h)=\{x \in S^{n-1}|x_1 \geq h\}$ with $x_1$ be one of coordinates of $x$ and $h>0$, is

 where $I(h;\cdot, \cdot)$ denotes the regularized incomplete beta function, defined as

 \end{lemma} A useful equality of $I(h;\cdot, \cdot)$ is given by